 Case Study – Mariasteen

-A great case study of technology impacting the disabled population and enabling them to work more easily is Mariasteen, located in Belgium.
-Mariasteen primarily employs over 700 personnel with disabilities as their manufacturing operators.
-Mariasteen primarily uses two technologies to increase accessibility for these workers: LightGuide and Collaborative Robots.
+A great case study of technology impacting individuals with disabilities and enabling them to work more easily is Mariasteen, located in Belgium.
+Mariasteen primarily employs over 700 team members with disabilities as their manufacturing operators.
+Mariasteen primarily uses two technologies to increase accessibility for these workers: LightGuide and collaborative robots.

 "Workers feel more empowered and less stressed when working with the system, knowing they are being supported in their job by LightGuide.
 They feel conﬁdent in manufacturing complex products with high-quality standards.
 Our operators can now do work which they could not before."

 Another way LightGuide improves its operation is by lowering the language barrier to employment.
-Understanding long written formal language is often a challenge for people with cognitive disabilities.
+Understanding long, formal written language is often a challenge for people with cognitive disabilities.
 With LightGuide, there is much less of a dependency on written text.
-Instead, a higher focus is placed on icons and overlaying designs and animations onto the physical part to communicate the message.
+Instead, a higher focus is placed on icons and overlaying designs and animations onto the physical part to communicate the instructions.

 Mariasteen is a founding member of a new collaboration called Lichtwerk (translated from Dutch to Lightwork).
-Lichtwerk’s mission is to “provide advice, implement and provide training on high-tech solutions that make diﬃcult work easier, enabling more vulnerable employees to work faster and longer.
-Lichtwerk strongly believes in a ‘Go Digital, Stay Human’ approach to making work feasible and manageable for every company and its employees.”
-They are using LGS and other technologies to increase workplace accessibility and enrich the social economy.
+Lichtwerk’s mission is to “provide advice, implement and provide training on high-tech solutions that make diﬃcult work easier, enabling more vulnerable employees to work faster and longer.”
+Lichtwerk strongly believes in a ‘Go Digital, Stay Human’ approach to making work feasible and manageable for every company and its employees.
+They are using LightGuide and other technologies to increase workplace accessibility and enrich the social economy.

 ¹ https://www.weforum.org/events/world-economic-forum-annual-meeting- 2020/sessions/the-business-evolution-in-disability-inclusion-action-for-1-3-billion-people